ProjectMoon/matrix-dicebot/README.md

 ### Docker Image

-A typical docker run command using the Docker Hub image should look something like this:
+A typical docker run command using the official Docker image should look something like this:

 ```
 VERSION="latest"
 docker run --rm -d --name dicebot \
 -v /path/to/dicebot-config.toml:/config/dicebot-config.toml:ro \
 -v /path/to/cache/:/cache \
-projectmoon/chronicle-dicebot:$VERSION
+ghcr.io/projectmoon/chronicle-dicebot:$VERSION
 ```

 The Docker image requires two volume mounts: the location of the